open-forest-observatory/ofo-argo/README.md

 # Argo Workflow

 This repository contains [Argo Workflows](https://argoproj.github.io/workflows) used by the **Open Forest Observatory (OFO)**.
 It is being developed to run the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) pipeline simultaneously across multiple virtual machines on [Jetstream2 Cloud](https://jetstream-cloud.org/).
-This type of scaling enables us to process many photogrammetry projects simultaneously (instead of sequentially) and vastly reduce total processing time.
+This type of scaling enables OFO to process many photogrammetry projects simultaneously (instead of sequentially) and vastly reduce total processing time.
 Argo is meant to work on [Kubernetes](https://kubernetes.io/docs/concepts/overview/) which orchestrates containers (ie, automate-metashape in docker), scales the processing to multiple VMs, and balances the load between the VMs.

 ---